Advantages of the Heat2Power-Engine

 Efficient heat transfer

-• Heaters and coolers are located directly in the gas circuit lines – their size and therefore their efficiency is not limited by the design of the cylinder head.
+• Generously dimensioned heat exchangers The heater and cooler are located directly in the gas circuit lines.
+Their size is not limited by the cylinder head, which enables high heat transfer rates.

-The cold side can even be cooled below ambient temperature through recompression and intelligent cooling.
+• Stable temperatures through steady-state operation Stable operation prevents thermal fluctuations.
+The cold side can even be cooled below ambient temperature through recompression and targeted cooling, further increasing the usable temperature difference.

 Thermodynamic efficiency:

-• The amount of gas heated or cooled corresponds to the amount expanded or compressed – no mixed temperature profile as in classic Stirling engines.
+• Clear Temperature Profile without Mixing The amount of gas heated or cooled corresponds exactly to the amount expanded or compressed.
+Unlike conventional Stirling engines, no mixed temperatures occur.

 Mathematical basis: Formula and parameters